FreedomBen/breakout71/Readme.md

 ## Done

+- reduce resolution of lights even more (1/16)

+## 29067205

 - tooltip isn't readable at bottom of screen
-- added levels as tributes to game players : Hemiola's red light, Obigre's accordeon
+- added levels as tributes to game players
 - display closest unlock with current perks in score and gameover screens
 - initial perk icon = first level
 - fix starting perk option not working